zamurrell/React-Redux-Ecommerce-App/README.md

 Planned improvement on future iterations of this project:

 - Improve backend
-  - Replace Learncode.Academy RESTful API backend with Firebase Cloud Firestore
+  - Replace Learncode.Academy RESTful API backend with Firebase Cloud Firestore or Express
 - Implement Additional features
 - Use Next.js framework to implement server-side-rendering